 Question 2.
 Why not see the focusing screen directly from a distance instead of using these prisms or mirrors?

 Ans: A lot of cameras do exactly that.
 Yesteryear TLRs had ground-glass which was directly viewed and many of the large format cameras still use this method.
 DSLR’s, however, wanted to keep the size small while letting the photographer see through the lens (after all that is what the ‘single-lens reflex’ is all about), so this complicated setup is required.

 Not everyone can see clearly the image of the focusing screen, formed by the optical assembly of the prism (or mirrors) and the eyepiece.
 This is due to the refractive errors in their eyes.
 Camera manufacturers came up with methods to take care of this problem.
 The most common being the built-in Dioptre adjustment in the camera.
 The adjustment can be done using the mini dial, slider or lever located near the eye-piece.

 (Diopter Adjustment dial as seen after removing the rubber viewfinder eye-cup from Nikon D200)

 For most photographers this setting is sufficient.
-In case the refractive error of the eye is beyond the adjustment provided, camera manufacturers (and some third party vendors) also provide additional corrective lenses which can be used in place of the existing eyepiece or mounted on top of the existing eyepiece.
+In case the refractive error of the eye is beyond the adjustment provided, camera manufacturers (and some third-party vendors) also provide additional corrective lenses that can be used in place of the existing eyepiece or mounted on top of the existing eyepiece.